lich-bot/zendesk_api_client_php.wiki./Upgrading-from-v1-to-v2.md

-# WIP Upgrade Guide
+# V1 - V2 Upgrade Guide

-* Make the tests run faster.
-Which means mocking the API calls, reducing the number of tests and making them easier to write.
-* Make the code as DRY (Do not Repeat Yourself) as possible and improve maintainability.
+The version 2 release of the PHP API resolved several issues we had in the version 1 and generally improved code quality.
+Listed below are the key changes done for version 2

+* Full support for all endpoints in the core API
+* A consistent interface for resources (i.e. the constructors, getters, setters, etc. should all work the same whether you're working with apps, tickets or anything else)
-* Improve the way we handle chaining.
+* Better handling of chaining.
 * Better handling of routes.
-* Handle errors well.
-* Better exception handling
 * Better unit test coverage
-* Full support for all endpoints in the core API
-* Higher code quality in general
-* A consistent interface for resources (i.e. the constructors, getters, setters, etc. should all work the same whether you're working with apps, tickets or anything else)
-* More information in the README about what the library can do, and how to use it
+* Tests run faster.
+Which means mocking the API calls, reducing the number of tests and making them easier to write.
+* Improved maintainability.
+* Better error and exception handling
+* Examples to help developers understand how to use the client

 ## Namespacing
 Client -> HTTPClient